 - Direct connection to postsecondary education or apprenticeship

-To find out more about how to pursue a Program of Study, contact your school counselor or career and technical education teacher or email the Career and Technical Education office at email@example.com.
+To find out more about how to pursue a Program of Study, contact your school counselor or career and technical education teacher or email the CTE Coordinator's office at firstname.lastname@example.org or email@example.com.